Submission Guidelines & Templates

 All body paragraphs must be formatted with TNR 11, Regular, space 6 pt, using Justify alignment.

-Results: Present findings in a structured manner.
+Results: Present the findings in a structured and coherent manner.

 3. Visuals & Tables